magento/devdocs/guides/v2.0/install-gde/prereq/zip_install.md

 	Follow the prompts on your screen or consult the documentation provided with your FTP software for more information.

-3. After you log in to your server, browse to locate `magento2-ce.zip` or `magento2-ee.zip` on your local system.
+3. After you log in to your server, browse to locate the Magento CE or EE archive on your local system.

 	On the remote system, browse to locate the web server docroot directory.